AppliedMechanics/AMfe/README.md

 ##### Version Control with git:
 - [Cheat sheet with the important git commands](https://www.git-tower.com/blog/git-cheat-sheet/) Good cheatsheet with all the commands needed for git version control.
 - [Youtube: (long) talk about git](https://youtu.be/Qthor07loHM) This talk is extensive and time intensive but worth the time spent.
-It is a great workshop introducing the concepts and the workflow with git.
+It is a great workshop introducing the concepts of git in a well paced manner.

 ### IDEs: